goradd/got/README.md

 It is similar to some other
 template engines, like [hero](https://github.com/shiyanhui/hero), in that it generates go code that is then compiled into your program or a go plugin.
 This approach creates extremely fast templates, especially as compared to go's standard template engine.
-It also gives you much more freedom than Go's template engine, since at any time you can just switch to go code to do what you want.
+Goradd also gives you much more freedom than other template engines, since at any time you can just switch to go code to do what you want.

 - [Features](#features)
 - [Install](#install)